 A ceremonial proclamation of the historic St Ethelberts Fair (May Fair) officially opens the fair, offering 12-and-a-half bushels of wheat by the Mayor to the Lord Bishop as payment for allowing the fair to proceed.

-The Hereford May Fair takes place on the first Tuesday to Thursday following the May Day bank holiday.
-In 2019 it will be held on Tuesday 7 May to Thursday 9 May inclusive.
+The Hereford May Fair takes place on the first Tuesday to Thursday following the first Monday in May.
+In 2020 it will be held on Tuesday 5 May to Thursday 7 May inclusive.

 - Tuesday 3.45pm to 11pm